kchasepdx/audio-player/README.md

 npm run dev
 ```

-### Requirements

-We'd like to see a working media player that can play through a playlist of audio files (included), display info on the
-currently playing track and supporting basic functionality like play/pause, next track, etc. Beyond that, feel free to get
-creative with the design and functionality.

-Plan on spending 2-4 hours to complete this exercise.

-Please update this README to include a screenshot of the completed exercise at the top.

 ### Playlist data

 The playlist data is stored in `src/data/playlists.json`.
 It includes a list of audio files and some associated metadata,